SpookyUmi/gatsby-portfolio/README.md

 ## 🚀 Let's get started

 That is my first project using **Gatsby**.
-I'm new to the React environment and I wanted to explore *further possibilities* !
+I'm a fresh React developer and I wanted to explore *further possibilities* !
 I thought Gatsby would be a great solution for my portfolio, as I wanted a **static**, **performant**, **easy to run** and to use website.
 To sum up, it allows me to focus on the content I share on this portfolio while learning to use a funny framework 🎉

 ## ⚙️ Process